Huangzizhou/microstructure_inflators/Documentation/running.md

   Also, this option let us set the initial parameters of the structure (like offset and vertices radius) and set constraints for them.

-  Here is an example of a `file.obj` serving as target:
+  Here is an example of a `job.opt` serving as target:
   ```json
   {
     "dim": 2,